Request After Sales/Service Repair

 Electric Upgrades are common with those who have chosen manual operations.
 Please call 13 20 68 to discuss what is required for your Roller Shutter and the associated costs of the upgrade.

 We can repair and upgrade most makes and models of Roller Shutters.
 Services are charged by call out fee plus parts and labour.
 Call our service department on 13 20 68 or email to email@example.com to find out more.

 Frequently Asked Questions – Service Troubleshooting

-Q: When I go to close my rollershutter, it won’t come down and the strap on the inside is all loose.
+Q: When I try to close my manual Roller Shutter, it won’t come down and the strap on the inside is all loose.
 Is this normal?

-This applies only to MANUALLY OPERATED shutters.
-If it is electric, the setting limits need adjusting and you should call service on 13 20 68.
+This applies only to MANUALLY OPERATED Roller Shutters.
+If it is electric, the setting limits need adjusting and you should call the service department on 13 20 68.

-A: Common problems that can be avoided by making sure you maintain your rollershutters by cleaning them regularly.
-Even though OzShut® Rollershutters are maintenance free, we still need to ensure that every 3-6 months they are cleaned.
+A: This is a common problem that can be avoided by making sure you maintain your Roller Shutters by cleaning them regularly.
+Even though OzShut® Roller Shutters are maintenance free, you still need to ensure that every 3-6 months they are cleaned.
 Dirt and grit can sometimes catch in the joins between the slats and prevent the slat form closing properly.
 Simply use warm soapy water with a soft brush and clean down the curtain.
 Make sure you rinse off any detergent residue.

 Q: I have manual winder controls and the handle turns in the opposite way to the “night” and “day” modes as shown on the winder.
 Can this be fixed?

 A: Yes.
-A some stage the winder may have been overwound.
-When it has be wound to the end of the tape, it will turn in the opposite direction due to the way it is connected to the internal drum.
+At some stage the winder may have been over wound.
+When it has been wound to the end of the tape, it will turn in the opposite direction due to the way it is connected to the internal drum.
 The way to correct this to keep winding the tape until it turns in the correct direction.
 Do not be concerned with the slack on the tape as this will eventually tighten and correct itself.